effektif/user-docs/docs/cases.rst

 Closing a case manually
 -----------------------

-The normal way to close a case is to complete all of its tasks.
+You normally close a case by completing all of its tasks.
 However, sometimes you want to abandon a case and stop working on a it.
 To do this you can manually close a case.